St. NECTAN

 We imagine they stopped laughing when our hero calmly picked his head up and carried it back to his homestead, leaving a trail of blood drops.
 He then dropped his head into his well and presumably expired.

 Wherever his blood fell, foxgloves appeared.
-So on his feast day a procession of children carry foxgloves to the well.
+So on his feast day, a procession of children carry foxgloves to the well in honor of this bizarre event.
 We don’t know what happened to the cows.

 St. Nectan Facts and Figures